htolajide/axon-workshop-starter/HELP.md

 *  JDK version 11 (or higher).

-*  [Axon Server](https://developer.axoniq.io/download), available to download as a standalone JAR file.
+*  [Axon Server](https://developer.axoniq.io/download) is available to download as a standalone JAR file.

    In the Axon Server directory, create a file called `axonserver.properties` and add the following line: